 The amendment was rejected.

 The CHAIRMAN.
-Are there further amendments to this
+Are there further amendments to this portion of the bill?

 The Clerk will read.